Top 10 Zombie Games you must play

 Zombie games seem to be everywhere, the market is saturated with the undead, but that hasn’t stopped us from wanting to play as a survivor in the zombie apocalypse has it?
 This year we are going to be treated to some amazing titles.
 With the DayZ Alpha now in full swing, we can expect to see the game go from strength to strength and will no doubt set the standard.
 Although one game here may not be strictly speaking, a zombie game, they will however revolve around a virus outbreak of some kind.
 The question is, what are the best zombie games around?
-Whether you want to smash in zombie skulls or want to experience the aftermath of the outbreak, we have you covered in our Top 10 Zombie Games 2014.
+Whether you want to smash in zombie skulls or want to experience the aftermath of the outbreak, then we have you covered in our Top 10 Zombie Games 2014.

 A new year brings with it new games, but here is a list of the Top 10 Zombie Games which we believe you should be checking out this year, both new and old!

 The DayZ mod really took the gaming world by storm when it released in 2012 which led to a standalone version being in full production.
 Originally set to release at the end of 2012, the Alpha was pushed back to allow the team to rework DayZ to make it the game they wanted rather than just an improvement on the mod.

 Having launched on December 16, 2013, this year is set to be a huge one for DayZ.
 The alpha sold over 800,000 copies within the first few weeks of being available on Steam’s Early Access.
 The standalone features better zombie AI, more customization, more lootable buildings as well as various bug and glitch fixes, offering more stable gameplay.
 Although as Dean Hall states himself, you should only buy into the Alpha if you are happy to be a part of the development and are content with regular wipes, bugs and crashes.
 Features which are planned and will be added in 2014 include hunting and cooking, vehicles, more zombies along with base building.